oldham123/cfa_level_iii/_readings/Reading 15 Managing Institutional Investor Portfolios.md

 - Employees with a **defined benefit** plan are entitled to pension payments based on factors such as average salary, and years of service
   - As benefits are earned through service, a liability on the employer is created
-  - At the same time, plann assets are funded by employer contributions, to offset the liability
+  - At the same time, plan assets are funded by employer contributions, to offset the liability
   - Risk is borne by the employer

-- Employees with a defined constribution plan are entitled to contributions from their employer, into a retirement portfolio
+- Employees with a defined contribution plan are entitled to contributions from their employer, into a retirement portfolio
   - Plan assets are said to be *portable* since the employee usually has the ability to move the assets if they leave the firm
   - The pension payments resulting from the account upon retirement are not guaranteed, and depend on plan performance
   - If the plan is *participant-directed*, investments are chosen by the employee